Anirod310/Neural-Network-From-Scratch/REPORT.md

 #### I - <u>Parameter initialization</u>

 Parameter initialization is a critical step in training neural networks.
-Proper initialization can speed up the convergence of the training process and improve the overall performance of the model.
+Proper initialization can speed up the convergence of the training process and improves the overall performance of the model.
 Conversely, poor initialization can lead to slow convergence, vanishing or exploding gradients, and suboptimal performance.
 Here, I tried 4 different parameter initialization methods.

 1. *Zero Initialization*
     - All weights are initialized to zero.
-    - This method is rarely used because it leads to symetry problems where eache neuron in the layer learns the same features.
+    - This method is rarely used because it leads to symetry problems where each neuron in the layer learns the same features.
 2. *Random Initialization*
     - Weights are initialized randomly, usually from a Gaussian or uniform distribution.
     - The common method is :